Lemonade Inc. (LMND) upgraded Issued by Wall Street Gurus

 LMND’s Market Performance

-LMND stocks went down by -13.27% for the week, with a monthly drop of -19.40% and a quarterly performance of -33.16%, while its annual performance rate touched -74.34%.
-The volatility ratio for the week stands at 13.83% while the volatility levels for the past 30 days are set at 10.95% for Lemonade Inc..
-The simple moving average for the period of the last 20 days is -14.16% for LMND stocks with a simple moving average of -60.58% for the last 200 days.
+LMND stocks went up by 4.54% for the week, with a monthly drop of -18.64% and a quarterly performance of -33.47%, while its annual performance rate touched -73.32%.
+The volatility ratio for the week stands at 18.12% while the volatility levels for the past 30 days are set at 12.16% for Lemonade Inc..
+The simple moving average for the period of the last 20 days is -7.94% for LMND stocks with a simple moving average of -58.57% for the last 200 days.

 Analysts’ Opinion of LMND